asuprem/edna/setup/Part 1 - Environment Setup/readme.md

 ## Testing.
 Run the following lines.

-Note: You can use the cluster.yaml file provided to launch a cluster.
+Note: You can use the provided `cluster.yaml` file to launch a cluster.
 It will create a cluster with 1 control node and 1 worker node.

 ```
 sudo kind create cluster --name kind --config cluster.yaml